Securities and Exchange Commission

 OECD Guidance Step One: “Establish strong company management systems”

-We adopted the Conflict Minerals Policy.
+We maintain a Conflict Minerals Policy.
 The internal personnel that have direct contact with suppliers that are potentially in-scope for purposes of the Conflict Minerals Rule are notified about the Conflict Minerals Policy.
 In addition, the policy is communicated to our relevant suppliers in writing.
 The Conflict Minerals Policy also is posted on our website at http://www.hollyfrontier.com/suppliers/conflict-minerals-policy/default.aspx.
-We have established an email address for employees, suppliers and other interested parties to report violations of our Conflict Minerals Policy.
-The email address is firstname.lastname@example.org.
+We maintain an email address for employees, suppliers and other interested parties to report violations of our Conflict Minerals Policy.
+The email address is email@example.com.

-We have a team comprised of various members of our staff who, with our General Counsel, are charged with managing our 3TG compliance program (“3TG Compliance Team”).
+We have a team comprised of various members of our staff who, with our General Counsel or her delegate, are charged with managing our 3TG compliance program (“3TG Compliance Team”).
 The following functional areas are represented on the working group: legal, marketing and procurement.
 The working group also includes representatives from each business unit that we determine to have potentially in-scope products.
 We supplement our compliance efforts with specialist outside counsel.

-Senior management and other selected internal personnel are educated on the Conflict Minerals Rule, the OECD Guidance, our compliance plan and the procedures for reviewing and validating supplier responses to our inquiries.
+We educate senior management and other selected internal personnel on the Conflict Minerals Rule, the OECD Guidance, our compliance plan and the procedures for reviewing and validating supplier responses to our inquiries.